Auto or Fixed Pressure?

 Once you have decided that CPAP is improving your health, tiredness, lifestyle or just improving the sleep of your partner, there is a decision to make.

 Auto pressure is usually trialled at the beginning of the trial period and the pressure is set between certain values - for example 5- 18.
 This means that the CPAP machine will respond to your breathing patterns and if you are not breathing as you started, then the pressure will gradually build up to the pressure needed to keep your airways open.
 Once this is achieved, the machine will continue to respond to your breathing, increasing or decreasing as required.
 The pressure delivered by the machine could be anywhere between the set values at any time during the night.
-It changes depending on the type of sleep (REM/NonREM) and also body position.
+It changes depending on the type of sleep (REM/NonREM and Sleep stage) and also body position.

 Once you have trialled an Auto, (or if you have a CPAP titration sleep study in a hospital) the machine works out a figure that 90 or 95% of the time, the pressure is under.
 This is called your set pressure figure, and a fixed pressure machine will be set to this pressure.
 Resmed fix to the 95%ile and Philips and F&P fix to 90%.